man-group/ArcticDB/docs/mkdocs/docs/faq.md

 ### *Does ArcticDB support Authorization*

-Although ArcticDB, being fully client-side, does not inherently implement authorization for untrusted clients, it is compatible with many first and third-party authentication solutions.
-Fine-grained authorization is not natively supported.
+ArcticDB itself does not inherently support authorization at the moment as it operates fully on the client side.
+However, it is designed to work with first and third-party authentication solutions for managing data access.
+ArcticDB data can be effectively managed through the underlying storage system, such as S3 and Blob.
+Users can utilize storage permissions to create personal buckets with restricted write access or team buckets with broader read/write permissions.
+Permissions can also be set on individual ArcticDB libraries by configuring the access rights for each library's corresponding path.

 ### *How is ArcticDB data catalogued and discoverable by consumers?*

 ArcticDB offers capabilities to list libraries and symbols, complete with metadata.
 For those seeking enhanced functionality, we suggest leveraging a third-party catalogue.

 ### *How can I get started using ArcticDB?*